 Once a patient has been diagnosed with hypercalcaemia, there are some things you can do to help them:

-- Give the patient and those close to them information about the symptoms of hypercalcaemia.
+- Give the patient and the people important to them information about the symptoms of hypercalcaemia.

-- Encourage patients to report any symptoms of hypercalcaemia to someone from their healthcare team.
+- Encourage them to report any symptoms of hypercalcaemia to someone from their healthcare team.
 This is because they're at high risk of getting hypercalcaemia again soon after treatment.

 - Encourage them to drink fluids.
 If they have heart or kidney disease, make sure you know what fluid intake is appropriate for them.